Baikuntha Express: Synopsis

 The play portrays a story of a travel in a mini bus.
 The bus has a driver, a helper and 17 passengers, and it is going to Baikuntha (the paradise).
-During the play, the bus keeps on moving and various events occurs inside as the bus pass though various imaginary places.
+During the play, the bus keeps on moving and various events occur inside as the bus passes through various imaginary places.

 Reception

 The book received the Madan Puraskar for 2042 BS (c.
 1985).